hipe/tmx/arc/doc/issues/024-NAME_ME.md

-  - note too that not all items that are in the document are in the list of components. (this is the complement to the point above about items like Q, which are items that exist in the components but that don't exist (by practical equivalence) in the document.)
+  - note too that not all items that are in the document are in the list of components. (this is the complement to the point above about items like Q, which is of that category of the items that exist in the components but that don't exist (by practical equivalence) in the document.)

 but this indexing is only the beginning..